debanjanbasu/fe3o4/README.md

 # fe3o4

-## fe2o3-agent
+## fe2o3-agents
-This folder contains a basic agent which is to be deployed as a wasm components
+This folder contains example agents which is to be deployed as a wasm components. fe3o4 works by chaining together fe2o3 agents, together to achieve a desired outcome.